 It is still below the radar of popular music in the mainstream media, but musicians are beginning to act, react and take action on climate change issues.
 Concerning the gas industry’s method of ‘fracking’, for instance, over 500 songs – mostly protest songs – have been composed and published as music videos.

-When Ethiopia and Sudan were hit by drought in the 1980ies, concerned pop musicians in US and UK united and recorded the song ‘We Are The World’ and raised millions of dollars to save people from starving to death.
+When Ethiopia and Sudan were hit by drought in the 1980s, concerned pop musicians in US and UK united and recorded the song ‘We Are The World’ and raised millions of dollars to save people from starving to death.

-Since the Vietnam war and the beginning of a rock and pop music youth movement in the 1960ies, musicians have been seen campaigning for a more fair world, and musicians are often seen taking part in fundraising-events whenever there is a natural disaster in a poor country, or a school shooting in the US.
+Since the Vietnam war and the beginning of a rock and pop music youth movement in the 1960s, musicians have been seen campaigning for a more fair world, and musicians are often seen taking part in fundraising-events whenever there is a natural disaster in a poor country, or a school shooting in the US.

-But since it became known in the 2000s that humanity is confronted with a much bigger and more devastating crisis — global warming and climate change caused by humanity’s carbon emissions — musicians, however, have so far been strangely silent and almost completely absent from the stage of climate safety advocacy.
+But since it became well-known in the 2000s that humanity is confronted with a much bigger and more devastating crisis — global warming and climate change caused by humanity’s carbon emissions — mainstream musicians, however, have been strangely silent and almost completely absent from the stage of climate safety advocacy.

 So far much too few of the world’s music celebrities have taken up the challenge to write a new ‘We Are The Earth’ song to unite the pop stars of this decade to stand up against the air pollution which is destroying our climate and a huge risk for our children’ safety in the future.

 Not only the most famous and popular artists, but also the industry behind them and the arts sector as a whole has showed surprisingly little interest in what climate scientists are telling us is going to happen to this planet soon unless we take action on climate change.
-For every year we keep procrastinating, the action needed gets even more urgent and demanding.
+For every year we keep procrastinating, the action needed gets even more urgent.